floraison/flor/doc/procedures/stall.md

 # stall

-"stall" is mostly used in flor tests.
-It simply dead ends.
+Mostly used in flor tests.
+Stalls the current branch of execution.

 It receives its execution message, executes all its attributes but does not answer to its parent procedure, effectively stalling